THE WARLU WAY PILBARA RED DOG HIGHWAY

 3. DO A DAMPIER ARCHIPELAGO DAY TRIP.

 Take a day trip to enjoy a tour, dive and snorkel or just while away the hours on your boat amongst the islands, of which 25 are nature reserves.
 Many of the islands are perfect for day trips.
 While there are no facilities, camping is permitted on some of the islands such as Enderby, Eaglehawk, Dolphin and Gidley Island.
-Here’s an awesome experience – take Helispirit’s Ultimate Islands Flight + Beach Landing tour.
-You’ll fly over the archipelago and also enjoy an island picnic!
+Here’s an awesome experience – Here’s an awesome experience – join a guided jetski or kayak tour of the islands to explore

 4. SEE DAMPIER’S RED DOG MEMORIAL AND MORE.